patrgerm/patrickgermann/README.md

 - 👋 Hi, I’m @patrickgermann
 - 👀 I’m interested in Kotlin, Swift, HTML/CSS and C#
-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning SwiftUI

 <!---
 patrickgermann/patrickgermann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.